matrix-org/matrix-spec-proposals/proposals/4102-unthreaded-read-receipts.md

 ## Potential issues

 Some data is lost when aggregating EDUs, as the fact that a threaded receipt was sent will be lost.
-This is not a problem in practice because an unthreaded receipt always takes precendence over a threaded receipt due to it being a superset of the same data.
+This is not a problem in practice because an unthreaded receipt always takes precedence over a threaded receipt due to it being a superset of the same data.

 Thread-unaware clients need to inspect `thread_id: "main"` receipts to accurately get read receipts from thread-aware